BryceCanyonCounty/bcc-stables/README.md

 - Buy and sell horses through the stables
 - Cash and/or gold may be used for payments in the menu
 - Max player horses is set in the config (default: 5)
-- Individual inventory for each horse
+- Individual inventory size for each horse model
 - Choose horse gender at purchase
 - Use oil lantern from inventory to equip a lantern to your horse
 - Shop hours may be set individually for each stable or disabled to allow the stable to remain open